More than ever, we need leaders with the courage to pursue common ground and bold solutions to our nation's challenges.

 Methodology: Since the start of the 116th Congress, the Chamber has urged members to cosponsor certain bills and refrain from cosponsoring others.
 This award is based on the number of times a member took the recommended actions.
 Members are ranked relative to the performance of all other members of their party, with the top ranked in both parties earning 100%.
-The 10 top scoring senators and 20 top scoring House representatives (apportioned by party) earn this award.
+This prestigious recognition is presented to the top Senators and Representatives from both parties.

 The Jefferson–Hamilton Award for Bipartisanship

 America’s elected leaders should be men and women of conviction and principle who are also able to find common ground with those with whom they disagree.
 Since the days of Jefferson and Hamilton, America has benefitted from leaders who found ways to work together despite their differences.